 More and more, YouTube is taking on live video.
 If you’re hosting a Google Hangout, you can make it public and people can spectate on YouTube without having to enter the room.
 But even fairly big events are taking to YouTube to broadcast their content live.
 The White House likes to broadcast Q&A’s using YouTube, or you can spectate the League of Legends Championship series.

 There’s an easy way to find out what’s being broadcast at any given moment.
-Either subscribe to a popular broadcasting account, like those mentioned above, or check the overview on YouTube Live.
+Either subscribe to a popular broadcasting account, like those mentioned above, or check the overview on.
 This page, auto-generated by YouTube, gathers all videos currently broadcasted in one place.

 At the top of the page, you’ll find personal recommendations (which never really work for me, but your mileage may vary).
 Scrolling down, you’ll find an overview of live streams per category, like sports, gaming, Google+ Hangouts, and politics.
 Whatever your fancy, there’s bound to be something interesting here.